jxe/jxe.github.com/the-fates/changing-fates.md

 1:30pm.

 NONA/DECIMA, you are going to play a game with your sister.
-DECIMA has a printout / PDF called "The Menu".
-Take turns.
+DECIMA has <a href="../menu.pdf">a PDF called "The Menu"</a>.
+Take turns choosing from this menu.
 The ASKER will ask to learn about something by pointing at it, or to have an experience by naming a type of experience, and so on.
 Her sister's job is to tell her about the thing she points at, to lead her towards the type of experience she asks for, etc.  NONA gets to ask for three things and then the roles switch and DECIMA asks for three things.
 Repeat.

 After playing for 30 minutes, spend a few minutes considering whether asking for what you're really interested in is the best experience for both people, or whether it is better to not ask for what you really want.
 Then continue playing.